athowes/multi-agyw/README.md

   - [ ] Start by adding a diagnostic warning, if that's possible in `orderly`
 - [ ] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
 Find a way to generate 15-24 age category estimates from 15-19 and 20-24.
 Population size weighting?
   - Population size data can be obtained from Naomi model [outputs](https://imperiallondon.sharepoint.com/sites/HIVInferenceGroup-WP/Shared%20Documents/Forms/AllItems.aspx?csf=1&web=1&e=g7J9el&cid=1beffd0f%2D9df9%2D4a8b%2Db79c%2Df4bed7428f73&RootFolder=%2Fsites%2FHIVInferenceGroup%2DWP%2FShared%20Documents%2FData%2FSpectrum%20files%2F2021%20naomi&FolderCTID=0x0120000FA834E7B0DC9A4A865FA1C3F87255B3) and can be read in using [`spud::sharepoint`](https://github.com/mrc-ide/naomi-orderly/blob/f162d2d227a30150fa078187a8c83ddb84164be0/src/bwa_raw_survey_bwa2013bais_addsexbehav/script.R#L2)
+  - In Naomi standard errors for different levels of aggregation are produced using [sparse matrix multiplication in TMB](https://github.com/mrc-ide/naomi/blob/master/src/tmb.cpp#L689).
+The input matrix `A_out` determining the aggregation is produced by [`naomi_output_frame`](https://github.com/mrc-ide/naomi/blob/master/R/model.R#L1-L74)

 ### High priority